 "A breath of fresh air in a notoriously dry, overly orthodox and all-too-often unimaginative field.
 Critical, innovative and persuasive throughout, this is the book we should all be reading and a standard by which we should judge future works on the WTO."

-– Rorden Wilkinson, University of Sussex.
+– Rorden Wilkinson, University of New South Wales.